liflab/piglet/Readme.md

 2. **Dependent libraries** (i.e. JAR files) can be added using the `--jar` argument.
 As with source folders, supply a colon-separated list of folders containing JAR files to consider.

+### Suggested setup

+- Create a `root` folder containing the CodeFinder JARs, and a `Projects` folder containing (each in its folder) the projects that need to be analyzed.
+- Create one profile for each project under the root, and use *relative* paths to refer to these projects in the profiles.

 ### Options